Mandated Safety Assessment Policy

 Determining When To Refer

 All students who have made public statements and/or taken action to hurt oneself or who have made a suicide attempt should be referred.
-If there is any doubt about whether the student has met the requirements for referral or not, the concerned person should fill out a SARF and forward it on to the Dean of Students or her/his designee.
-The referral will be reviewed by the Dean, the Director of Health and Wellness, and the Director of the Counseling Center, to determine whether it reaches the threshold for a mandated safety assessment.
-Concerned individuals are also encouraged to consult with the Dean and and/or staff of the Counseling Center and Center for Health and Wellness to determine whether to complete a SARF.
+If there is any doubt about whether the student has met the requirements for referral or not, the concerned person should fill out the CARES Referral.
+The referral will be reviewed by the Dean, the Director of Health and Wellness, and the Director of the Counseling Center, to determine whether it reaches the threshold for a Mandated Safety Assessment.
+Concerned individuals are also encouraged to consult with the Dean and and/or staff of the Counseling Center and Center for Health and Wellness to determine whether to complete the CARES Referral.